Tech-Curriculums/Git-101/README.md

   * **g1-using-git-with-github:** using github starting with git clone
   * **g2-gitting-from-the-ground-up:** starting a git repo, interfacing with any server (i.e. bitbucket)
-  * **g3-a-professional-workflow:** an actual software-team workflow: the feature-branch workflow
+  * **g3-a-professional-workflow:** actual software-team workflow: the feature-branch workflow